erynmcfarlane/GraduateStatsClass/README.md

 - General statistical literacy - can you read a paper and feel confident that you know what they did, or even better, how to do what they did?
 - Phenomenological understanding of how distributions come to be.
 Why do we expect data to look this way?
 How do you expect your data to look?
 - Writing skills - how do we describe statistical methods?
 How should we report results?
 - Some level of comfort coding in R, or, finding R code and applying it.
+- application of specific statistical methods, and R, to a question you would like to answer

 ## Potential Breakdown of grades
 - 10% attendence and attempts, where code is written in 5/6 of the first lectures.
 Just need to hand 5 things in to get full marks.
 They don't need to work, you just need to show good faith effort!